YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/README.md

 ## Abstraction and Simplification

-We could abstract from the fuel tank's details.
+We could abstract from the jeep and its fuel tank's details.

 ### Discrete Motion